Murder, Manslaughter, and Homicide

 When one person causes the death of another person it is called a “homicide.”
 Depending on the facts, it may be classified as a felony or a misdemeanor.
 Punishment may include as little as 15 days in jail, to a lengthy prison sentence, even up to a death sentence.

 If you are facing a murder, manslaughter, or homicide charge, the stakes are very high.
 It is critical that you hire an experienced, aggressive lawyer to represent you.
-The attorneys at Gorman Malarcik Pierce have successfully defended thousands of clients accused of homicide, manslaughter and murder.
+The attorneys at Malarcik Pierce Munyer Will have successfully defended thousands of clients accused of homicide, manslaughter and murder.

 Ohio law classifies most crimes by “degree.”
 The most serious are First Degree Felonies.
 The least serious are Minor Misdemeanors.
 There are also “unclassified” felonies.
 Felony charges may be brought in State or Federal Court, depending on the facts and circumstances.